 You can configure WooCommerce to auto-capture orders by setting Transaction Mode to Authorize and Capture.

-If you haven't yet captured a charge, you can cancel its authorization by voiding it.
+If you have not yet captured a charge, you can cancel its authorization by voiding it.
 Voiding a charge is irreversible and Affirm is unable to reinstate those funds.

-If you've already captured a charge, you can reverse it and refund the amount to the customer's Affirm account.
+If you have already captured a charge, you can reverse it and refund the amount to the customer's Affirm account.
 You can only process a refund within 120 days of capturing the charge.
 Refunding a charge is irreversible.

-If you've already captured a charge, you can reverse part of the charge and refund the specified amount to the customer's Affirm account.
+If you have already captured a charge, you can reverse part of the charge and refund the specified amount to the customer's Affirm account.
 You can only process a partial refund within 120 days of capturing the charge.
 Partially refunding a charge is irreversible.